Get insider access

 42 cd/m²

-The SDR peak brightness is alright.
-Its brightness is consistent across different scenes, which is fantastic, and while it doesn't get extremely bright, it's still fine if you have a few lights around.
+The SDR brightness is alright.
+Its brightness is consistent across different content, which is fantastic, and while it doesn't get extremely bright, it's still fine if you have a few lights around.
 However, it struggles in bright environments, like if you place it opposite a bright window.
 These results are from after calibration in the 'Custom' Picture Mode with the Brightness at its max.
+If you're looking for a monitor that gets brighter, check out the Samsung Odyssey G5/G50D S27DG50.

 5.9